 - Language Assistance – A voter who is unable to understand English for any reason, i.e. difficulty with vision or hearing, low literacy level, speaks another language, may bring another person to interpret and join them in the voting station to help with marking their ballot.

 Section 81 of the Election Act allows for at least one hour for eligible voters to vote on Election Day.

 Voting As A New Canadian

-Congratulations on your decision to become a Canadian citizen.
-You may be now be eligible to take part in voting for the next provincial election.
+Since you have become a Canadian citizen, you may be now be eligible to take part in voting for the next election in our province.
 Please take a look through our pamphlet (PDF) on what you need to know to vote as a new Canadian.